Asymptotics of multivariate sequences, part III: quadratic points: Five motivating applications

+Our motivation for analyzing the numbers $\{ N(a,b,c) \}$ is admittedly ``because we can''.
 The coefficients of $F$ are of greater interest than the coefficients of $G$, but the fractional power on the non-quadratic term takes this problem beyond the main results of this paper.
-The deformations in Section~ref{sec:homotopies} still apply, but the further analysis in Section~\ref{ss:cone plane} via Leray cycles does not work when this factor is algebraic rather than a simple pole.
+The deformations in Section~\ref{sec:homotopies} still apply, but the further analysis in Section~\ref{ss:cone plane} via Leray cycles does not work when this factor is algebraic rather than a simple pole.
 We therefore do not state detailed asymptotics for $F$, reserving this for future work.

 Let $Q(X,Y,Z) := 2 - X - Y - Z + XYZ$, so that $2/Q$ is the ordinary power series generating function for $2^{-a-b-c} N(a,b,c)$.
 It is easy to check (e.g., via Gr\"obner bases) that $Q$ and its gradient vanish simultaneously exactly at the point $\one$.
 We have $q := Q \circ \exp = xy + yz + xz + O(|(x,y,z)|^3$, whose homogeneous part (at $\zero$) is given by $\qt = xy + yz + xz$.
 Again,